brians242/cultivation_game/README.md

 - it's kinda cooked ngl bro
 - never done it outside of just asking claude if it can do the api calls to the .html file, so if it works it might not just be a user issue
    - Schrodinger ahh issue

+Use the documentation in the google docs if you want to prompt these things, it's essentially webscraping and everything centric on the cultivation game.

 # SOURCES AND CITATIONS